Tassos Marinos Developer of Joomla Extensions

 {client.browser}

-Returns the name of the browser of the user.
+Returns the name of the user's browser.
 Possible values:

 • ie